richardp2/richardp2.github.io/_posts/2014-06-16-switzerland-08.md

   <a title="View on Flickr" href="https://www.flickr.com/photos/richard-perry/14109150030/" class="flickrlink"> </a>
   </span>
   </div>
-  <p>In 2008 we decided that we should try to have a non-scouting holiday for just the two of us.
-Well,
-  we half managed it.
-We chose to go to Switzerland for a week, without the Explorer's and not as part of a Network event, but we stayed at Kandersteg International Scout Centre :-).
-  The main reason for this is the extortionate prices of hotels in Switzerland.
-Ok, they're not extortionate, but we couldn't really afford them so we chose the cheaper option.
-It cost us a total of £9 per person per night to stay at Kandersteg in bunkhouse accommodation.
-We even got our own room because it was out of season ;-).
 ---

 In 2008 we decided that we should try to have a non-scouting holiday for just the two of us.
 Well,